Ila-bura/zero-waste-life/README.md

 # ZERO WASTE LIFE

-Zero Waste Life is a website which aims at supporting people who are looking to reduce the amount of waste they produce on a daily basis.
+<p>Zero Waste Life is a website which aims at supporting people who are looking to reduce the amount of waste they produce on a daily basis.
 The site is targeted toward anyone who aspire to be a bit more sustainable and is ready to make some changes in their everyday life, starting in the kitchen.
-Zero Waste Life will provide useful tips and tricks to have a more sustainable approach to how we buy, consume and store food.
+Zero Waste Life will provide useful tips and tricks to have a more sustainable approach to how we buy, consume and store food.</p>

-The website will showcase a very simple and easy recipe to demonstrate how to use up carrots, an ingredient which more often than not tend to be forgotten in the cupboard and therefore ends up being thrown away.
+<p>The website showcases a very simple and easy recipe to demonstrate how to use up carrots, an ingredient which more often than not tend to be forgotten in the cupboard and therefore ends up being thrown away.</p>

-In a dedicated page of the website, users will also be able to watch an embedded YouTube video with simple instructions on how to start composting, in the hope to encourage users to experiment with composting in their house.
+<p>In a dedicated page of the website, users will also be able to watch an embedded YouTube video with simple instructions on how to start composting, in the hope to encourage users to experiment with composting in their house.</p>

-Additionally, users will have the chance to sign up to a monthly newsletter and receive useful suggestions on how to reduce waste as well as a new seasonal recipe.
+<p>Additionally, users will have the chance to sign up to a monthly newsletter and receive useful suggestions on how to reduce waste as well as a new seasonal recipe.</p>

 ![Screenshot of homepage displayed on different devices](/assets/images/images-readme/amiresponsive.png)